tristanHessell/mess-around/README.md

   api.js

-// TODO connect to spotify
-// TODO connect to a DB
-// TODO landing page
-// TODO list of playlists

 TODOs
+Move to redux-saga (which internally handles cancelling actions) Add a loading modal (with a custom message), show it when you load the playlists or save the comments

+Go full redux - to try it out

-Check if changes in comments before changing url Application Structure
+Check if changes in comments before changing url connect to spotify connect to a DB landing page
+Application Structure
 Testing
   Components